 In addition, as an international student, you must submit your transcripts and documents from foreign institutions to World Education Services, Inc., for an evaluation of the credit earned and the institution that granted it.
 Application forms for evaluation by this service are available through the University's Admissions office upon request.

-You must make appropriate financial arrangements prior to acceptance.
+You must furnish evidence of appropriate financial support prior to acceptance.

 If you are a nursing student